 There remains nothing of the original Andechs castle, which was destroyed in 1133.
 The castle later passed by inheritance from the Andechs family into the possession of the Prince of Tirol.
 The only evidence of this early, medieval period can be seen in some of the materials that were used to build the Upper Castle.

 The Castle of Archduke Ferdinand II

-Archduke Ferdinand, the second-born son of Emperor Ferdinand I, was initially under consideration as a possible groom for a French and Portuguese princess, and even the two queens Mary Tudor and Mary Stuart were thought to be potential marriage candidates.
-In 1557, however, he secretly married Philippine Welser, the daughter of a wealthy Augsburg patrician and businessman.
+King Ferdinand I would have liked to see a marriage of his second born son with a French or Portuguese princess, and even the two queens Mary Tudor and Mary Stuart were potential marriage candidates.
+In 1557, however, Ferdinand II entered into a morganatic marriage with Philippine Welser (1527–1580), the daughter of an Augsburg patrician and merchant.

 Collection Holdings move to Vienna

 Even in the 17th century, Emperor Leopold I (1640–1705) had the most valuable—and most vulnerable—items including books, manuscripts and early printed works brought to Vienna.
 Today these are kept at the National Library.
 The collection was in extreme danger in the year 1805, following the defeat of Austria by the French Empire.
 Only after Napoleon I (1769–1821) had recognized the private-law character of the Ambras Collection in 1806 was it brought to safety in Vienna.